bsmilen575/Find-prototype/replit.md

   - Matching nodes highlighted with orange stroke (#f59e0b)
   - Non-matching nodes faded to 30% opacity
   - Match count displayed in search input
-  - Works on both Mine and Nearby Pulse tabs, across all navigation levels
+  - Works on Mine tab with or without Nearby Pulse overlay, across all navigation levels
 - Interactive features:
   - Drag nodes to reposition
   - Zoom and pan (tracked via zoomTransformRef for accurate selection)